KarthikMalli/karthikmalli.github.io/README.md

 -  [Across The Netravati - Language Identity In The Tulu Region](https://www.epw.in/journal/2019/14/postscript/across-netravati.html), _Economic & Political Weekly_, 2019.
 -  [Mapping The Tulu Language](https://www.thenewsminute.com/article/mapping-tulu-rich-oral-tradition-deep-roots-karnataka-97512), The News Minute, 2019.

-## Books

-- I'm currently working on a book exploring the history of the Dakhni language and its classical literature, for Westland Books.

 ## Typography Research

 - *[Here, Typotheque Specimen #18,](https://www.typotheque.com/blog/new_monumental_typotheque_type_specimen_in_162_languages)* with Typotheque, a type foundry based in The Hague, The Netherlands.
 My contribution to the project was research and text for script summaries including Georgian, Cyrillic, Armenian, Devanagari, and Japanese kana. _Here_ [won the 2022 TDC Award for Communication Design.](https://www.oneclub.org/awards/tdcawards/-award/41878/here-a-world-poem-by-tishani-doshi)